andrewferrier/wrapping.nvim/README.md

 setting the relevant vim settings to make it "natural" to edit the file that way.
 At the moment, this just changes `textwidth` and `wrap/nowrap`.

+## Minimal Configuration

+As well as installing the plugin (see 'Installation' below), you will also like to have some keybindings for the `SoftWrapMode` and `HardWrapMode` commands, which flip between the different types of wrapping.
+This should probably look roughly like this in your vim configuration (change the keys themselves to your preference):

+    nnoremap <Leader>ws :SoftWrapMode<CR>
+    nnoremap <Leader>wh :HardWrapMode<CR>

 ## Settings

 * `set g:wrapping_softhard_textwidth_for_hard=NNN` - column at which text is